stringzzz/VIKA_Zero/README.md

 for the main code found outside of the "test_code" directory, that part is fixed with the new, proper key schedule.

+(Message 02-15-2025):

+In regards to that mistake, I tracked down the problem from where it was first introduced, and refactored the test code.
+The mistake didn't seem to be such a major problem, the genBox function was still using the correct amount of key schedule bits to produce the boxes, however the key_schedule function was producing too many, and they were distributed to each part by incorrect sizes, so it wasn't really using the bytes it should have been.
+This is all fixed in the test code, and I decided to run the affected tests again.
+As for the informal paper, I will leave in the previous results, but make a note that there was a mistake, and after which add new sections for the fixed test code and results in the paper.

 Next step is learning more of what I need to move forward with this project, see the informal paper's conclusion for details.